Dawntraoz/Dawntraoz/README.md

 Hi folks 👋

-My name is Alba, aka Dawntraoz, I'm Senior FrontEnd Consultant at [Passionate People](https://github.com/passionatepeople).
+My name is Alba, aka Dawntraoz, I'm Senior FrontEnd Developer at [Ignite](https://ignt.com).
 I'm writting posts about frontend development on my personal blog, www.dawntraoz.com/blog/, and I'm working hard on open-source projects to create more value for the web community.
 'More effort now to save effort later' mentality & clean code as a life style.

 Ambassador at Storyblok & Nuxt.
 GoogleDevExpert in Web Technologies.